-Purpose The curriculum is designed to prepare selected students to qualify as contributing members of the health team implementing direct patient care as beginning practitioners in a variety of health service facilities.
+Purpose: The curriculum is designed to prepare selected students to qualify as contributing members of the health team implementing direct patient care as beginning practitioners in a variety of health service facilities.
 At the successful completion of the program, students will be eligible to take the National Council Licensure Exam leading to the designation of registered nurse (NCLEX-RN).

-Note: Clinical agencies require that students have a background check and drug screening completed at the student's expense before beginning clinical rotations in the agency.
-A positive background check, which includes fingerprinting and drug screening, may deny a nursing student access to clinical agencies; because the clinical aspect of the program is a crucial and required aspect of the education necessary to become a Registered Nurse, inability to participate in clinical rotations may disqualify the student from completing the Nursing Program.
+Note: Clinical agencies require that students have periodic background checks and drug screenings completed at the student's expense before beginning clinical rotations in the agency.
+A positive background check may include fingerprinting and drug screening and may deny a nursing student access to clinical agencies.
+Inability to participate in clinical rotations will disqualify the student from completing the Nursing Program.

-Conviction of a felony or any offense substantially related to the qualifications, functions and duties of a registered nurse may constitute grounds for denial of licensure; this is a decision that can only be made by the State Board of Nursing.
+Conviction of a felony, misdemeanor or any offense substantially related to the qualifications, functions and duties of a registered nurse may constitute grounds for denial of licensure; this is a decision that can only be made by the State Board of Nursing.
 In the state of Virginia, if someone has been convicted of a felony or a misdemeanor they may not be allowed to take the RN licensing exam.
 The question of eligibility to take the RN licensing exam cannot be determined until application for licensure is received by the State Board of Nursing (BON).
 VWCC has no control over whether or not the VA-BON or Boards of Nursing in other states will allow the student to take the RN-NCLEX exam.

-Approval/Accreditation This program is approved by the Virginia Board of Nursing and is a member of the National League of Nursing.
+Approval/Accreditation: This program is approved by the Virginia Board of Nursing and is a member of the National League of Nursing.
 Virginia Western is accredited by the Southern Association of Colleges and Schools (SACS).
-The

-VWCC Nursing Program does not participate in voluntary NLNAC accreditation.
+The VWCC Nursing Program does not participate in voluntary NLN-AC accreditation.

-Occupational Objectives Employment opportunities for the registered nurse include staff positions in hospitals, nursing homes, health departments, physicians' offices, clinics, day care centers, and home health agencies.
+Occupational Objectives: Employment opportunities for the registered nurse include staff positions in hospitals, nursing homes, health departments, physicians' offices, clinics, day care centers, and home health agencies.